studentBorisGans/terminalChat/README.md

 1. mkdir build
 2. cd build
 3. cmake .. (reads CMakeLists.txt in repo to generate build files)
-4. make
+4. cmake --build .
-5. Then within build, you can run ./Client or ./Server to run executables
+5. Enter executable that was just made; /build/Client or /build/Server to run

+## Linking Library
 Whenever you need to add an external library, edit the CMakeLists.txt file (ask chatgbt what the specific line is).

 Example of linking math library to both files within CMakeLists.txt: